 A surefire Afro-Funk classic, long treasured by collectors across the globe, the fantastic self-titled LP from Ghanaian singing/percussion sensation Sidiku Buari nevertheless remains a criminally hard-to find gem.
-We're honoured to present the first ever officially licensed vinyl reissue of this undoubted masterpiece.
-Limited to just 500 copies.
+We’re honoured to present the first ever officially licensed vinyl reissue of this undoubted masterpiece.

 Originally released on RCA in 1975, this is, quite simply, a ridiculous record.
 This super-rare album boasts an all-star cast of top funk instrumentalists playing alongside Buari as he blends heavy African rhythms with American soul-funk grooves.
 The arrangements and the playing are incredibly tight and the album is stacked with killer tracks including “Advice From Father” (sampled brilliantly by Kenny Dope) and “Ku Ka Maria”, with its intense, neck-snapping breaks and funky drumming from legend Bernard ‘Pretty’ Purdie.
 Purdie is in the pocket for the entirety of this stunning LP - the drumming is just straight out of hand; so varied yet so precise.